Griff Rhys Jones: Documentaries

 In 2010, Rhys Jones presented a programme called The Prince's Welsh Village that featured Prince Charles.

-In 2011, he presented the series Hidden Treasures of Art, which examined the art of Australia, India and Africa over the course of three episodes.
+In 2011 he presented the series Hidden Treasures of Art, which examined the art of Australia, India and Africa over the course of three episodes.
 Britain's Lost Routes with Griff Rhys Jones was broadcast on BBC One from 30 May to 20 June 2012.
-The show looked at lesser known routes around Great Britain.
-On 29 April 2012, Rhys Jones guest presented an episode of Perspectives on ITV, his chosen subject being Wind in the Willows.
+The show looked at lesser-known routes around Great Britain.
+On 29 April 2012, Rhys Jones guest presented an episode of Perspectives on ITV, his chosen subject being The Wind in the Willows.

-In 2013, Rhys Jones presented a documentary about his father's service as a medical officer with the Gold Coast Regiment and the war in Burma, Burma, My Father and the Forgotten Army, was broadcast on BBC Two on 7 July.
+In 2013 Rhys Jones presented a documentary about his father's service as a medical officer with the Gold Coast Regiment and Burma campaign in the Second World War, Burma, My Father and the Forgotten Army, was broadcast on BBC Two on 7 July.

-In 2014, Rhys Jones fronted an eight-part ITV documentary series entitled A Great Welsh Adventure with Griff Rhys Jones.
+In 2014 he fronted an eight-part ITV documentary series entitled A Great Welsh Adventure with Griff Rhys Jones.

 From 10 April 2015, he introduced a five-part documentary series for ITV, Slow Train Through Africa, taking in life on and off trains from Morocco to South Africa, by way of Algeria, Tunisia, Kenya and Tanzania, Zambia, Zimbabwe and Namibia.

 In December 2015, it was announced that Rhys Jones would present Griff's Great Britain, a new eight-part series for ITV.

-In August 2022, Rhys Jones presented Griff's Canadian Adventure a new 6 part series for Channel 4, where he travelled across Canada from Newfoundland to British Columbia.
+From 2019, Rhys Jones started to present a number of travelogues for the ABC which were co-produced with various independent broadcasters around the world.
+Starting with Griff’s Great Kiwi Road Trip which was made by Perpetual Entertainment for broadcast on the ABC, Prime in New Zealand and ITV in the UK, it was followed by Griff’s Great Australian Adventure, Griff’s Great New Zealand Adventure and Griff's Canadian Adventure.

+Unlike previous series, the 6-part series Griff's Canadian Adventure, which showed Rhys Jones travelling across Canada from Newfoundland to British Columbia. was picked up by Channel 4 for broadcast in August 2022 and was originally made for BBC First in Canada in association with the ABC, Channel 4 and The History Channel in New Zealand.

+After a gap of three years, his latest Australian-produced travel show was announced in 2025 as Griff’s Southern Charm and was broadcast by the ABC and Channel 4 under the title Griff’s Great American South.
+Channel 4 also picked up the previous Perpetual Entertainment travel shows for a run on More4, with these 30 minute ITV shows re-edited into hour-long programmes.